-As Nitinol stents would be subjected to variable loads, the lack of degradation of the superelastic effect with cycling must be investigated and confirmed.
-Accordingly, the cyclic constitutive behavior has been measured for a large strain amplitude corresponding approximately to the limit of the superelastic plateau.
-The cyclic stress-strain response for an initial strain range of $\Delta \varepsilon = 6.4\%$ is shown in Figure 7.
-The data plotted include the constitutive behavior for the 1st, 10th, 50th, and 100th cycles.
-The material was found to display cyclic softening, where the stress required to nucleate the martensitic phase transformation, and the peak stress at the maximum strain in the displacement range, decreased with repeated cycling.
-It is clear that the rate of change in the constitutive relationship decreases with increasing number of cycles (Fig. 7a); for instance, the magnitude of cyclic softening is largest between the 1st and 10th cycles, while there is little difference between the 50th and 100th cycles.
-Furthermore, the permanent set, or residual plastic strain, was found to saturate after approximately 60 cycles (Fig. 7b), whereupon it remained relatively constant at a value of 2.1% with continued deformation.
-This is believed to indicate that the microstructure has "saturated" (i.e., negligible further changes in dislocation/twinning structure) for the given strain range applied.
+10th, 50th, and 100th cycles.
+The material was found to display cyclic softening where the stress required to nucleate the martensitic phase transformation and the peak stress at the maximum strain in the displacement range decreased with repeated cycling.
+It is clear that the rate of change in the constitutive relationship decreases with increasing numbers of cycles [Fig. 7(a)]; for instance, the magnitude of cyclic softening is largest between the 1st and 10th cycles while there is little difference between the 50th and 100th cycles.
+Furthermore, the permanent set, or residual plastic strain, was found to be saturated after approximately 60 cycles [Fig. 7(b)], whereupon it remained relatively constant at a value of 2.1% with continued deformation.
+This is believed to indicate that the microstructure has been "saturated" (i.e., negligible further changes in dislocation/twinning structure) for the given strain range applied.
 It is important to note that after saturation, the magnitude of reversible superelastic strain is still on the order of 5%.
-While these results are preliminary, as the complete cyclic stress-strain behavior over a variety of strain ranges is necessary and under current investigation, these data do indicate that the material remains superelastic with reversible strains of ~5% after repeated loading below the plastic yield point, which in this material is ~1058 MPa (Fig. 5).
+While these results are preliminary the complete cyclic stress-strain behavior over a variety of strain ranges is necessary and under current investigation-these data do indicate that the material remains superelastic with reversible strains of ~5% after repeated loading below the plastic yield point, which in this material is ~1058 MPa (Fig. 5).

-Comparison of Fatigue-Crack Propagation with other Biomedical Alloys
+Comparison of fatigue-crack propagation with other biomedical alloys

-While the absence of corrosion fatigue in Nitinol (at least at 10 Hz), and the persistence of the superelastic effect after cyclic loading, is encouraging, it must be emphasized that the threshold $\Delta K{\rm TH}$ values, below which fatigue-crack growth is presumed dormant, were found to be very low for Nitinol when compared to other metallic structural materials used for biomedical implants.
-To demonstrate this point, Figure 8 is a plot of the fatigue-crack growth rates for Nitinol from this study compared with other biomedical metallic alloys-namely, stainless steel, pure titanium, Ti-6Al-4V, and a CoCr alloy.
-Although these data are for moist air environments rather than simulated body fluid, the fatigue threshold was the lowest, and the crack-growth rates were the fastest, in Nitinol.
-Specifically, ΔK{TH} is ~4 MPa \sqrt{m} in a Ti-6Al-4V alloy [28], which is a factor of ~2 greater than the NiTi fatigue threshold.
-Type 316L stainless steel [29] has a ΔK{TH} equal to 6 MPa \sqrt{m} , and the maximum applied stress-intensity range prior to failure is nearly 70 MPa \sqrt{m} .
-The largest difference in ΔK{TH} compared to Nitinol, however, are for the remaining alloys on Figure 8.
-The fatigue threshold for a cobalt-chrome alloy, Haynes 25, which is used in many biomedical applications, including cardiac valve prostheses, at R = 0.05, is ~10 MPa \sqrt{m} [30]-a factor of ~5 increase compared to ΔK{TH} for NiTi.
-Furthermore, commercially pure Ti [31] has a fatigue threshold greater than 10 MPa \sqrt{m} when tested in air at room temperature.
-It should be noted, however, that several of these alloys show a reduction in their thresholds in corrosive environments, whereas Nitinol appears to be far less susceptible to such effects.
+While the absence of corrosion fatigue in Nitinol (at least at 10 Hz) and the persistence of the superelastic effect after cyclic loading are encouraging, it must be emphasized that the threshold $\Delta K{\rm TH}$ values, below which fatigue-crack growth is presumed dormant, were found to be very low for Nitinol when compared to other metallic structural materials used for biomedical implants.
+To demonstrate this point, Figure 8 is a plot of the fatigue-crack growth rates for Nitinol from this study compared with other biomedical metallic alloys, namely, stainless steel, pure titanium, Ti-6Al-4V, and a CoCr alloy.
+Although these data are for moist air environments rather than for simulated body fluid, the fatigue threshold was the lowest and the crack-growth rates were the fastest in Nitinol.
+Specifically, ΔK{TH} is ~4 MPa $\sqrt{\text{m}}$ in a Ti-6Al-4V alloy,28 which is a factor of ~2 greater than the NiTi fatigue threshold.
+Type 316L stainless steel29 has a $\Delta K{\rm TH}$ equal to 6 MPa√m, and the maximum applied stress-intensity range prior to failure is nearly 70 MPa√m.
+The largest differences in ΔK{TH} compared to Nitinol, however, are for the remaining alloys on Figure 8.
+The fatigue threshold for a cobalt-chrome alloy, Haynes 25, which is used in many biomedical applications, including